gricard/courses-react-redux/README.md

 > A react/redux project

-This is a react/redux application I made while participating in Corey House's React/Redux course on Pluralsight
+This is a react/redux application I implemented while participating in [Corey House](https://github.com/coryhouse)'s excellent [React/Redux course on Pluralsight](https://www.pluralsight.com/courses/react-redux-react-router-es6).
+This includes some of the completed additional assignments from the end of the course.

 ## Build Setup